adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 4. Use `array_map` to get a single column from each row

 > **Note**
 > We remove the control flow outside of the function to make it easier to use.
 We could have kept it inside and returned an empty array, but now our function is more of a black box.
-It might seem trivial while the function is living in this file, but in this
+It might seem trivial while the function is living in this file, but the importance will stand out more after we abstract it into a *gateway class*

+We do something similar